JordanCWard/SQL/README.md

 19. CVS Health

-CVS Health wants to gain a clearer understanding of its pharmacy sales and the performance of various products. <br>
-Write a query to calculate the total drug sales for each manufacturer. <br>
-Round the answer to the nearest million and report your results in descending order of total sales. <br>
-In case of any duplicates, sort them alphabetically by the manufacturer name. <br>
+CVS Health wants to gain a clearer understanding of its pharmacy sales and the performance of various products.
+Write a query to calculate the total drug sales for each manufacturer.
+Round the answer to the nearest million and report your results in descending order of total sales.
+In case of any duplicates, sort them alphabetically by the manufacturer name.
 Since this data will be displayed on a dashboard viewed by business stakeholders, please format your results as follows: "$36 million".

 ``` sql
 WITH manufacturer_sales AS (